Ali-Nategh/mytones_proj/README.md

 (You should have Docker Desktop Installed)

-1 - Clone the project, run ``` docker compose up -d (-d is optional to start docker container in background and hide logs from cmd) ``` , then go to the ``` /api-docs ``` page and use ``` GET /admin/migratePrisma ``` and wait for it to be run (this is for setting up the DataBase).
+1 - Clone the project, run ``` docker compose up -d (-d is optional to start docker container in background and hide logs from cmd) ``` in the root folder, then go to the ``` /api-docs ``` page and use ``` GET /admin/migratePrisma ``` and wait for it to be run (this is for setting up the DataBase).

 That's it, you're all setup!